taddei/simplux/readme.md

   * Use this lifecycle function to bind listeners (maybe to some action) */ init () {
-    myActions.on(myActions.EVENTS.userEvent, this.onUserEvent.bond(this));
+    myActions.on(myActions.EVENTS.userEvent, this.onUserEvent.bind(this));
   }

   /**
-  * Define your inflate function. see the Inflator section for more information */ inflate (pageData) { /* read data sent to the server and update the "this.data" */ }
+  * Define your inflate function. see the Inflator section for more information */ inflate (pageData) { /* read data sent from the server and update the "this.data" */ }

   /**
-  * This callback anytime someone emits the "myActions.EVENTS.userEvent"
+  * This callback is called anytime someone emits the "myActions.EVENTS.userEvent"
   * Here you can access the "this.data" property and update the store's data
-  * When finished called the helper function "this.done" */
+  * When finished, call the helper function "this.done" */
   onUserEvent (data) {
     this.data.myProp1 += 1;
     this.done();
   }
 }

 // export a singleton and initialize it with some default data
 // this will be accessible via the "this.data" prop